 obscenity rules so that Beyond R18 material will be legalised, (with the proviso that the porn is consensual).
 The CPS has published a

-with this proposal, and it should be ready for implementation after the consultation closes on 17th October 2018.
+public consultation with this proposal, and it should be ready for implementation after the consultation closes on 17th October 2018.

 Interestingly Howe seems to have dropped the call to ban Beyond R18 material in her latest piece, so presumably she has accepted that Beyond R18 material will soon be classifiable by the BBFC, and so not an issue for her bill.